codefresh-io/docs.codefresh.io/_docs/integrations/oidc-pipelines.md

 * **audience (`aud`) claim**
   The `aud` claim is the Client ID, which is by default the URL of the Codefresh platform instance.
-It can also be a custom audience claim, or a list of comma-separated custom audience claims.
+You can also configure a  custom audience, or a list of custom audiences.
 * **subject (`sub`) claim**
   The `sub` claim is a string value concatenated from the different claims representing the precise authentication and authorization required for access.
 * **issuer (`iss`) claim**